MicrosoftDocs/cpp-docs/docs/cpp/friend-cpp.md

 }
 ```

-Friendship is not mutual unless explicitly specified as such.
-In the above example, member functions of `YourClass` cannot access the private members of `YourOtherClass`.
+Friendship isn't mutual unless explicitly specified as such.
+In the above example, member functions of `YourClass` can't access the private members of `YourOtherClass`.

-A managed type (in C++/CLI) cannot have any friend functions, friend classes, or friend interfaces.
+A managed type (in C++/CLI) can't have any `friend` functions, `friend` classes, or `friend` interfaces.

-Friendship is not inherited, meaning that classes derived from `YourOtherClass` cannot access `YourClass`'s private members.
-Friendship is not transitive, so classes that are friends of `YourOtherClass` cannot access `YourClass`'s private members.
+Friendship isn't inherited, meaning that classes derived from `YourOtherClass` can't access `YourClass`'s private members.
+Friendship isn't transitive, so classes that are friends of `YourOtherClass` can't access `YourClass`'s private members.

 The following figure shows four class declarations: `Base`, `Derived`, `aFriend`, and `anotherFriend`.
 Only class `aFriend` has direct access to the private members of `Base` (and to any members `Base` might have inherited).

 ![Diagram showing the derivation implications of a friend relationship.](../cpp/media/vc38v41.gif "Implications of friend relationship") <br/>
 Implications of friend relationship

-## Inline friend definitions
+## Inline `friend` definitions

 Friend functions can be defined (given a function body) inside class declarations.
-These functions are inline functions, and like member inline functions they behave as though they were defined immediately after all class members have been seen but before the class scope is closed (the end of the class declaration).
+These functions are inline functions.
+Like member inline functions, they behave as though they were defined immediately after all class members have been seen, but before the class scope is closed (at the end of the class declaration).
 Friend functions that are defined inside class declarations are in the scope of the enclosing class.

 ## See also